juliusrajala/easyClicker/README.md

-easyClicker
+Rock-Paper-Scissors-clicker
 ===========

-A simple clicker game made to improve my understanding of the meteor platform and JS.
+A simple clicker game I built to improve my understanding of JavaScript and MeteorJS stack.